Juliusz Słowacki Polish Grammar School: 1945–1964

-Orłowa was freed by the Soviet Red Army on May 1–2, 1945 and (because the borders were returned to their 1920 state) it belonged to Czechoslovakia again.
+Orlová was freed by the Soviet Red Army on 1–2 May 1945 and (because the borders were returned to their 1920 state) it belonged to Czechoslovakia again.
 The whole Polish population expected restarting of educational process in a short time.
 So already in May 1945 the School Committee was established.
 It immediately began to negotiate the reopening of all Polish schools.
 In the meantime the staff and the students together with their parents started to reconstruct the building of the school.
-After the testing registration of future number of pupils (when 350 of them signed up) the Czechoslovak Ministry of Education issued the permit for the opening of Juliusz Słowacki Polish Grammar School in Orłowa on September 18, 1945.
+After the testing registration of future number of pupils (when 350 of them signed up) the Czechoslovak Ministry of Education issued the permit for the opening of Juliusz Słowacki Polish Grammar School in Orlová on 18 September 1945.

-However, a few limitations appeared – only Czechoslovak citizens were allowed to be students or teachers, „irreproachable with respect to nationality and political matters.“ On October 1, 1945 the inauguration of the beginning of the school year took place in the school hall after masses in both Catholic and Protestant churches.
+However, a few limitations appeared – only Czechoslovak citizens were allowed to be students or teachers, „irreproachable with respect to nationality and political matters.“ On 1 October 1945 the inauguration of the beginning of the school year took place in the school hall after masses in both Catholic and Protestant churches.
 During the ceremony the attendees commemorated the victims of World War II.

 In February 1948, after a bloodless coup, the Communist Party of Czechoslovakia took over the power in the state.
-On February 24 the school joined a one-hour strike, organized by Communist Trade Unions Organisation.
-On February 27 during the first lesson class teachers discussed the changes of the political situation in the state with the pupils.
+On 24 February the school joined a one-hour strike, organized by Communist Trade Unions Organisation.
+On 27 February during the first lesson class teachers discussed the changes of the political situation in the state with the pupils.
 Since then (till 1989) the communist ideology was present in both curriculum and everyday life of the school.

 In April 1948 a meeting took place where the principal instructed all the students „in a great importance of a new school system in Czechoslovakia“.
 According to this reform secondary schools were changed to 4-year-schools, but only in 1953, after another transformation, there appeared so-called „11-year high school“ and in 1960 „general high school“ that lasted for 3 years.

 Shortly before the 50th anniversary the school building underwent general repair of central heating and sewerage.
 Also a new grammar school building was erected in the autumn of the 1960.
 At the beginning of the 1960s the Ministry of Education ordered secondary schools to join into greater units.
 According to this resolution grammar school would unite with a Czech school.
 This decision was opposed by the county inspector of schools.
-So, eventually, in 1962 a decision was taken that Juliusz Słowacki Polish Grammar School would be joined with a 9-year primary school in the nearby village of Łazy (Lazy).
-The seat of both schools was established in a new primary school Łazy building.
+So, eventually, in 1962 a decision was taken that Juliusz Słowacki Polish Grammar School would be joined with a 9-year primary school in the nearby village of Lazy.
+The seat of both schools was established in a new primary school Lazy building.
 The original grammar school building was deserted.
-There was („ temporarily“, as its statics was endangered by extensive mining damage in the vicinity) a school for children with special needs and a music-school.
+There was ("temporarily", as its statics was endangered by extensive mining damage in the vicinity) a school for children with special needs and a music-school.
 The old building was pulled down in 1988.